AviatrixSystems/avxlabs-docs/ace_pro/docs/lab3.md

 You should already be signed in to the **Gatus** app.
 ```

-Eventually, the ICMP check will begin to fail gradually.
+Eventually, the ICMP check will begin to fail gradually, towards the instance **_gcp-us-central1-spoke1-test1_**.

 ```{figure} images/lab3-gatus00.png
 ---